Diagnostic Mammograms

 • In the changing room, you will remove your top and bra, wipe off any deodorant or lotions, and put on a robe.

-• You will be taken to exam room, where a mammogram technologist will ask about your breasts and any concerns you may have.
+• You will be taken to the exam room, where a mammogram technologist will ask about your breasts and any concerns you may have.

 • This process is then repeated to get the four standard images for each breast.
-Each compression is very quick.

 • Your breast radiologist or technician in most cases will talk with you immediately about your results and any next steps.